intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 This is the only tag which might be added without an explicit action by the person it names - but it should indicate that this person was copied on the patch.
 This tag documents that potentially interested parties have been included in the discussion.
+Note that other formal tags are automatically converted to the Cc: email header and you do not need to have an explicit ``Cc:`` tag, if the person is already mentioned by another tag.

 Co-developed-by: states that the patch was co-created by multiple developers;
 it is used to give attribution to co-authors (in addition to the author